The Joy of Vulnerability in Byron

 CATEGORIES

-I walked on stage to deliver my keynote speech dressed in the most colorful psychedelic, sexy outrageous outfit I ever wore in the course of my long career.
+I walked on stage to deliver my keynote speech dressed in the most colorful, psychedelic, sexy, outrageous outfit I had ever worn in the course of my long career.
 I told the audience that I was grateful for this opportunity to be so daring.

-I walked on stage to deliver my keynote speech dressed in the most colorful psychedelic, sexy outrageous outfit I ever wore in the course of my long career.
+I walked on stage to deliver my keynote speech dressed in the most colorful, psychedelic, sexy, outrageous outfit I had ever worn in the course of my long career.
 I told the audience that I was grateful for this opportunity to be so daring.

 CATEGORIES